cel-edward/gosbert/README.md

 This library is designed to expose simple functionalities from the popular Python library sentence-transformers into Go, given the lack of local implementation.

-This is strongly a work-in-progress in very early developmental stages, and is not suitable for external use in its current form.c
+This is strongly a work-in-progress in very early developmental stages, and is not suitable for external use in its current form.

 # Setup
 ## cpy3